HVAC Visa Sponsorship Jobs in Connecticut

 Are there state-specific considerations for HVAC workers seeking sponsorship in Connecticut?

 Connecticut requires HVAC technicians to hold state-issued licenses, including journeyman and contractor credentials governed by the Department of Consumer Protection.
 International candidates should confirm their foreign qualifications and experience can satisfy Connecticut's licensing examination requirements before accepting an offer.
-Employers sponsoring H-2B or H-1B workers must also meet federal prevailing wage standards, which are determined by the Department of Labor for the specific Connecticut county and occupation code.
+Employers sponsoring H-2B visa or H-1B workers must also meet federal prevailing wage standards, which are determined by the Department of Labor for the specific Connecticut county and occupation code.

 What is the prevailing wage for sponsored hvac jobs in Connecticut?